Internal Tools · Miami

 Exactly what you get

 You get the two or three workflows that quietly run your business turned into a real system: approvals enforced, FX feed versioned, sanctions screening gated, and every operator working in their own language.
 The fragile parts, the one-person Retool app and the currency spreadsheet, become maintained connections to your ERP, customs portal, and bank, with an exception dashboard that surfaces a Cartagena customs hold the moment it happens.
-It sits alongside your BI dashboards, inventory, and accounting so the same data is not re-keyed across four tools.
+It sits alongside your BI (Business Intelligence) dashboards, inventory, and accounting so the same data is not re-keyed across four tools.

 How to choose a developer in Miami